doo/scanbot-barcode-scanner-sdk-example-kmp/README.md

 Scanbot Barcode Scanner SDK is a simple to use high level API, providing a collection of classes and functions for scanning and parsing 1D and 2D barcodes from your mobile device's camera or other image sources like your photo library.

-## Requirements
+## How to run this app

+Ensure your environment is configured to run Kotlin Multiplatform applications.
+For setup instructions, see [**this guide**](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-setup.html).

-You need to download and add the latest `ScanbotBarcodeScannerSDK` XCFramework to example app.
-Run the following commands in the project root directory:
+To download and add the latest `ScanbotBarcodeScannerSDK` XCFramework to the example app, run the following commands in the project root directory:

 ```bash
 cd scripts
 ./setup_iosApp.sh
 ```

-or follow the manual [setup guide](https://docs.scanbot.io/barcode-scanner-sdk/compose/detailed-setup-guide/installation/#ios) for iOS.
+Alternatively, you can follow the [manual setup guide](https://docs.scanbot.io/barcode-scanner-sdk/compose/detailed-setup-guide/installation/#ios) for iOS.

+Open the project in Android Studio and run it on Android/iOS.

 ## Trial License